mikehearn/nodejvm/docsite/docs/using-from-kotlin.md

 ## Interfaces

 It's highly convenient to cast `Value` to interfaces.
+NodeJVM adds some extra proxying on top of GraalVM Polyglot to make Kotlin (i.e. JavaBean) style properties map to JavaScript properties correctly.
 Here's how you can use the `ora` module that provides fancy spinners using the support for interface casting:

 ```kotlin
 interface Ora {